 LeGrand Leseur.
 Originally debuting in 2014, he’s not one to shy away from the camera.
 Since our first encounter, I’ve had the opportunity to watch this gentleman flourish.
 From celebrating birthdays to sharing in his accomplishments, he’s remained the same, yet a bit wiser, a bit more seasoned.
 For those unfamiliar, check out our previous feature.
 Without further pause, let’s jump into it.

+Wassup with your new installment of glasses and suits?
 I partnered with a new factory to help produce my latest designs of sunglasses.
 The style of my sunglasses is something I always try to reflect off my suit designs – to make items people do not have or know they want yet.
 It’s a lot more fun that way to me.
 My newest collection was going to be heavily floral patterned and bright colors but with the pandemic going on, I wasn’t completely feeling that.
 I am in the process of finishing the collection for suits and shirts but I’m not sure which way I should lean quite yet.

+I may sound bias talking about your suits and the energy they give off.
+What’s been the response to them?
+What are people saying?
 People love them!
 And I’m not saying that because it’s my brand.
 Myself, and others that wear my products, are stopped in the street all the time for compliments.
 People are always surprised to see something different and it catches many people off guard but in a good way.
 I was in Barcelona in January for a bit, eating at a restaurant and the waitress just kept asking about my glasses the whole time.
 People really become obsessed which means the style connects with people.

 Do you see a trend with suits, provided we’re able to go back outside?Honestly right now, we are in a very strange time.
 One of the leading countries in suit design and construction, Italy, has been in mandatory quarantine for a while now.
 With so many fashion houses under lock down over there, the trends that normally would come out are on hold.
 I think actual fashion trends aren’t going to be a thing for another 6 months or until we can get outside at least.
 People in the fashion world inspire each other.
 With a lack of people outside as well as multiple fashion weeks canceled, I don’t believe there is no need to worry about trends right now.
 The average joe with a white-collar job who had to wear a suit every day is now stuck inside wearing pajamas the whole day.
 It’s wild and there is no end in sight for this shit.

+Has fashion died now that we can’t go outside?
 I don’t think it has died, but the problem has become what’s important?
 People can’t feed their families and you expect them to buy a purse for $1500?
 The prices for high fashion has ballooned so much that I don’t see how companies and designers now are turning much of a profit.
 The bubble is going to pop.
 I think smaller or, I should say, local brands will do better now because they do not cost as much and normally have lower overhead.
 Fast fashion and lower priced streetwear will do very well now too.
 With the lack of trends coming out right now, fashion will be on the back burner for a little bit even after the pandemic is over.
 For many people fashion is fun and isn’t a necessity.
 I think that mind state during the pandemic is going to hit home harder and harder with each day that passes in this mess.

+Given that we’re under quarantine, how has COVID-19 affected you?
 Well I am a very social person so being stuck inside for so long is messing with my mental a little.
 I get grumpy to be honest.
 I miss parties, concerts, functions, and fundraisers.
 Luckily, I have a pretty awesome support system that consist of family and close friends.
 Honestly, this shit sucks.
 I want to go to a rooftop bar and just lounge out.

+Fashion tips for people during this time?
 Clean out your wardrobe now.
 Get ready to be fly as hell coming out the gate when this is all over.
 The first nice week of the year after quarantine is over is going to be the best time to go out and peacock.
 In the meantime, just be cozy.
 Fashion doesn’t matter without an audience.

+What are you doing with your Quarantine time?
 Stuck inside has left me no choice really than to be digital as much as possible.
 I have been editing photos online for my sunglasses line.
 I have written a screenplay and started two others.
 I have also been working on my online also called Classic Entourage Mag.

+Who’s your favorite designer?
 That is a tough one.
 I don’t look at other designers very often in my field.
 Sort of, like when hip-hop artists say they have been listening to jazz when they are writing their album.
 I don’t like to be influenced by anyone when I am creating.
 That being said Karl Lagerfeld before he died was pretty awesome.
 His work is great but his personality was so big and that’s what I loved about him.
 I also admire my mentor Vicky Tiel!
 She did stuff for Elizabeth Taylor and Oprah.
 She is really wonderful.

 Checkout Philadelphia Fashion Week’s 2019 Kick off party at the Philadelphia Fashion District aka The Gallery.